zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     /
     </copy>
     ```
     >**Note:** It may take a few minutes to run this script as it is performing many initialization steps.
 Once the script completes successfully, the **`MOVIESTREAM`** user is created and initialized.
+You will login to Oracle Machine Learning (OML) in the next lab using this new user to perform many queries.

     ![](./images/initialize.png " ")